akrzos/cfme-performance/ansible/configure/README.md

 ```
 [root@perf ansible]# ansible-playbook -i hosts.local configure/init-vmdb.yml
 ```
-(CFME VMDB appliances only) Installs the dev v2_key and initializes the Postgres database for the region configured in ../group_vars/all.yml (or overriden by all.local.yml) on cfme-vmdb appliances.
+Installs the dev v2_key and initializes the Postgres database for the region configured in ../group_vars/all.yml (or overriden by all.local.yml) on cfme-vmdb appliances.
+On cfme-worker appliances is initializes the worker appliance to the specified database appliance configured in your ../group_vars/all.local.yml.

 ### collectd.yml
 ```